srsran/srsRAN_4G/README.md

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/10045/badge.svg)](https://scan.coverity.com/projects/10045)

 srsLTE is a free and open-source LTE software suite developed by SRS (www.softwareradiosystems.com).

+It includes:
-It includes srsUE - a complete SDR LTE UE application featuring all layers from PHY to IP, srsENB - a complete SDR LTE eNodeB application and a highly modular set of common libraries for PHY, MAC, RLC, PDCP, RRC, NAS, S1AP and GW layers. srsLTE is released under the AGPLv3 license and uses software from the OpenLTE project (http://sourceforge.net/projects/openlte) for some security functions and for RRC/NAS message parsing.
+  * srsUE - a complete SDR LTE UE application featuring all layers from PHY to IP
+  * srsENB - a complete SDR LTE eNodeB application
+  * a highly modular set of common libraries for PHY, MAC, RLC, PDCP, RRC, NAS, S1AP and GW layers.

+srsLTE is released under the AGPLv3 license and uses software from the OpenLTE project (http://sourceforge.net/projects/openlte) for some security functions and for RRC/NAS message parsing.

 Common Features